influxdata/docs-v2/content/chronograf/v1.8/guides/_index.md

 ---
 title: Guides for Chronograf
-description: Find step-by-step instructions for using Chronograf's features.
+description: Step-by-step instructions for using Chronograf's features.
 menu:
   chronograf_1_8:
     name: Guides